nerboda/phoenix_easy_breadcrumbs/README.md

         def application do
           [applications: [:easy_breadcrumbs]]
         end
-  3. Add the following function to your layout view:
+  3. Add the following to your layout view:

         require EasyBreadcrumbs

         def easy_breadcrumbs(conn) do
           if conn do
             YourApp.Router.Helpers.url(conn) <> conn.request_path